shotover/shotover-proxy/docs/transforms/transforms.md

 ## Forwarder

 This transform pushes the query/message to the channel associated with the topic named in its configuration.
-It will then return an empty success response if it was able to write to the channel succesfully.
+It will then return an empty success response if it was able to write to the channel successfully.

 ```yaml
 - Forwarder: